reportportal/docs/src/md/src/WorkWithReports/ATestItemUniqueID.md

 ### What does happen if you do not report items with Test case ID?

-In case a user doesn't report tests with Test Case ID, the system generats its automatically:
+In case a user doesn't report tests with Test Case ID, the system generates it automatically:

-* Auto generation based on 'Code reference' and 'Parameters' If users do not report test case ID, it is generated automatically on the base of:
+* Auto-generation based on 'Code reference' and 'Parameters' If users do not report test case ID, it is generated automatically on the base of:

 > Test case id in ReportPortal = 'Code reference' + all test parameters